 For foreign, unmarried co-title holders not partnered in an LLC, the best strategy to mitigate estate tax is to take title as “joint tenants with right of survivorship.”
 In this case, each titleholder owns an equal percentage of the estate.
 Like tenancy by the entirety, when one titleholder passes away, their interest in the estate passes automatically to the survivor(s) without entering probate.
 But unlike tenancy by the entirety, joint tenancy with right of survivorship can be severed by one owner without a signature from the other.

-As Orlando’s premier foreign buyer’s agents, the Authentic Real Estate Team knows how hard you work for your investments, and how frustrating it can be to forfeit the fruits of your labor to the IRS.
+As Orlando’s premier foreign buyer’s agents, the Orlando Homes For Sale knows how hard you work for your investments, and how frustrating it can be to forfeit the fruits of your labor to the IRS.
 We’ve helped countless clients protect their assets and heirs from exorbitant estate tax for non-citizens, and we can help you too!

 Find your dream home in Orlando